benweier/blizzard.js/README.md

 <a name="wow-character-stats"></a>
 #### Stats

-Returns the stats data of the character.
+Returns the character sheet stats of the character like Strength and Agility.
+Note the difference between the `stats` and `statistics` methods.

 *Usage*